Greenville and Raleigh Plank Road: Construction

-Tolls and Fines
+Tolls and fines

 Tolls of several cents a mile per horse rider or team were established.
 The tolls allowable in North Carolina were .5 cents per mile for a horse and one rider, 2 cents per mile for a teamster with two horses, 3 cents for a teamster with three horses, and one with six horses, 4 cents.
 In the 1850s, about 500 miles of plank roads were built.

 There were civil fines for avoiding the tolls.
 If a white person was found to travel along the road without paying the tolls, a fine of $5.00 was imposed.
 If the person using the road without paying the tolls was a slave, the penalty was twenty lashes.

 The plank road did much to improve the economy of Pitt County, North Carolina, and Wilson County, North Carolina.
 Stores were built along the route, and the small villages or toll gates of Walshville, North Carolina and Marlboro, North Carolina, were built to service the traffic.
 Marlboro soon had two academies, one for boys and one for girls.
 The steamer "Morehead", was built to run in connection with coaches and wagons on the toll road.

-Attempts to increase the scope of the plank road by purchasing Stagecoachs and horse teams, and then contract for carrying the US Mail along the route were the subject of a court case that went up to the North Carolina Supreme Court and was finally settled in 1857 by 56 N.C.
+Attempts to increase the scope of the plank road by purchasing stagecoaches and horse teams, and then contract for carrying the US Mail along the route were the subject of a court case that went up to the North Carolina Supreme Court and was finally settled in 1857 by 56 N.C.
 183. Objections to the purchase of the stagecoaches included spending the money on the repair of the plank road, or dividing the $4,000.00 profits accumulated until then among the stockholders.

 The plank road was established to Wilson, North Carolina by 1857, but by 1861 the corporation would go bankrupt.
 It never was constructed from Wilson to Raleigh as planned.
 Competition from the railroads, expenses in laying and maintaining the plank road, and the outbreak of the American Civil War all contributed to the demise of this enterprise.

 The route of the plank road became part of the route of US 264 between Greenville and Wilson, North Carolina.
 Although no longer maintained, the route was used by traffic.
 James Leonidas Fleming, who established East Carolina University in Greenville, was killed in an automobile accident along the plank road in 1909.